OctopusDeploy/docs/docs/getting-started/first-deployment/index.md

 7. [Adding deployment targets](/docs/getting-started/first-deployment/add-deployment-targets.md)
 8. [Deploying a package to the deployment targets](/docs/getting-started/first-deployment/deploy-a-package.md)

-Before starting the tutorial, if you haven't set up an Octopus Deploy instance please do so by picking from one of the following options:
+Before starting the tutorial, if you haven't set up an Octopus Deploy instance, please do so by picking from one of the following options:

 !include <octopus-deploy-setup-options>